Jakob37/SnakemakeAFriendlyIntroduction/README.md

 Also, if you want to see a more extensive real-world example of Snakemake workflow, the NBIS organization (the National Bioinformatics Infrastructure in Sweden) has one here designed for metagenomics analyses:

 https://github.com/NBISweden/nbis-meta

+Feel free to contact me with any issues or questions abut the tutorial.

+Best of luck!